 For U.S. teachers:

-Euro Challenge is an exciting opportunity for 9th- and 10th-grade students to learn about the EU and the euro, recommend policies to address economic challenges, and potentially present their ideas at a European embassy in Washington, D.C. on an all-expenses-paid trip.
+Euro Challenge is an exciting opportunity for high school students to learn about the EU and the euro, recommend policies to address economic challenges, and potentially present their ideas at a European embassy in Washington, D.C. on an all-expenses-paid trip.
+All 9th and 10th graders in the U.S. are eligible to participate, as well as 11th and 12th graders from Title I schools.
+No prior knowledge of economics is required.

 For Illinois teachers and students:

 The Illinois High School Translation Competition aims to promote the study of modern world languages and to provide high school students with an opportunity to get hands-on experience in translation.
-The 2022-23 Translation Competition featured six Less Commonly Taught Languages: Greek, Hebrew, Italian, Polish, Swedish, and Ukrainian.
+The 2023-24 Translation Competition features six Less Commonly Taught Languages: Greek, Hebrew, Italian, Polish, Swedish, and Ukrainian.

 We encourage you to sign up for our K-14 mailing list to learn about upcoming opportunities, events, and deadlines.
-If you are interested in having an EUC-affiliated expert speak in your classroom or have questions or suggestions for K-12 programming, please contact us at email@example.com.
+If you have questions or suggestions for K-12 programming, please contact us at firstname.lastname@example.org.